 Before learning how to grow black beans, think about how you’ll use them in your own household.

 As a mother, I’ve always been concerned about the quality of protein I’m feeding my kids.
-And while all seven of the kids are huge steak fans, they also all like bean-based dishes like three bean chili, rice and beans, black bean and ham soup, and a family favorite, my Chicken Black Bean Salsa Casserole dish.
+And while all of our kids are huge steak fans, they also all like bean-based dishes like three bean chili, rice and beans, black bean and ham soup, and a family favorite, my Chicken Black Bean Salsa Casserole dish.

 I use black beans in baking.
 Black Bean Brownies are really good.
 I also use them in soup, stews, casseroles, and even in summer salads.